-All data on Azure disks is encrypted at rest using Azure Disk Storage Server-Side Encryption (SSE).
+All data on Persistent disks is encrypted at rest using Persistent disk Storage Server-Side Encryption (SSE).

 Oracle Transparent Data Encryption (TDE) can be used as a second layer of data encryption if the corresponding Oracle license is available.

 TCPS